powellnathanj/solarwinds_functions/README.md

     solarwinds_functions::config::community: ""

-Finally you can add the IDs of your pollers so it can pick one at random to spread the load.
+Add the IDs of your pollers so it can pick one at random to spread the load.
 This should be a comma separated single string (ex: "2,3,4,5")

     solarwinds_functions::config::pollers: ""

+Finally, in a profile manifest add the following function:

+    add_node_to_solarwinds()